UCL-Biosciences/Auto-Prot/README.md

 Make sure your data are in `data/proteindata.csv` and `data/metadata.csv` (requirements below).
 If you don't add your files to the `data` folder, you can generate an example dataset by running `python utils/gen_random_data.py`

 #### Run notebook
 Once the environment is active, run `jupyter notebook` and open the `main.ipynb` (in the main directory of this repo).
 You can also open `main.ipynb` in e.g. VS Code and run the code in there.
+If prompted to select the python kernel, select the one associated with the `auto-proteomics` environment created above.

 Run all notebook cells to produce output plots and tables that are added to the report below.
 If prompted to choose an environment, choose the one associated with the conda environment created above (by default called auto-proteomics).